dianxiangxu/POMA/README.md

 There are currently 3 sets that obligations are making changes to in SMT.

-> ASSIGN: assignments with no hierarchy
+1. ASSIGN: assignments with no hierarchy

-> ASSIGN*: assignments with hierarchy
+2. ASSIGN*: assignments with hierarchy

-> ASSOCIATE: associations, not permissions.
+3. ASSOCIATE: associations, not permissions.

+It is possible to get all the permissions with join operations, but is very expensive.

+If there is a need to use any of the above sets with a predicate, let me know and I will add such predicate.